kudrykv/demoscraper/README.md

 - `core` — contains the main crawler logic
 - `adapters` – contains the implementations of the interfaces defined in `core` package
 - `clients` — contains the wrappers for external libraries' clients

+`./internal/core/crawler.go` is the essence of the app.
+It contains the main crawler logic.